baye94/alx-airbnb-database/database-adv-script/README.md

 - List all properties and their reviews, even those without any reviews.
 - Display all users and all bookings, even if there's no association between them.

+# Subqueries - ALX Airbnb Database

+This folder contains advanced SQL subqueries for the ALX Airbnb database project.

+## Files
+- `subqueries.sql`: SQL queries using correlated and non-correlated subqueries.
+- `README.md`: Documentation and purpose of the queries.

+## Queries
+- ✅ Properties with average rating > 4.0 (non-correlated subquery)
+- ✅ Users who have made more than 3 bookings (correlated subquery)

 ## Author
 Cheikh (Mai 2025)